ElektraInitiative/libelektra/doc/decisions/spec_metadata.md

   for restoring configuration file formats.
   Rename metadata `<type>` in `spec:/` to `check/<type>` or `make/array`.
-  This way no merging of meta-data would be needed and by the name alone it would be clear to which namespace it belongs.
+  This way no merging of metadata would be needed and by the name alone it would be clear to which namespace it belongs.
 - Do not support `array` or `type` if the underlying